nayeemquayum/feature_engineering/README.md

 5. After observing the PDF of "age" and "fare category", decided to transform age to 8 uniform bins and "fare" to 5 quantile bins.
 It produced the best accuracy for the decision tree(numerical_transformation_to_categorical.py).
+6. We try automatic imputer selection using GridSearchCV (auto_impute_selection.py).
+7. In feature_selection.py we try to calculate the relationship of all the input features with the output feature "survive".
+We applied 3 techniques.
+   1. correlation technique from pandas.
+   2. SelectKBest class to extract top 10 best features
+   3. feature_importances_ from ExtraTreesClassifier
 We'll use

 -ydata-profiling to understanding the data